 Most middle class, not wealthy, and non-accredited investors like myself build wealth by investing in the stock market through our brokerage or employer based retirement accounts.
 One of the reasons this is the case is because of the Securties Act of 1933.
 This legislation, which wanted to protect non-accredited investors from getting swindled, put costlly requirements in place that made it very difficult for private companies to make their investment opportunities available to us.

-Since regenerative investing can only be done OFF Wall Street and largely involves investing directly in private companies, it has primarily been limited to non-accredited and institutional investors.
+Since regenerative finance only exists OFF Wall Street and largely involves investing directly in private companies, it has primarily been limited to non-accredited and institutional investors.
 Making it unintentionally somewhat elitist, which is sadly ironic.

 That’s slowly beginning to change thanks to crowdfunding platforms, other innovative local investing mechanisms being experimented with in a number of communities, and people’s growing desire to pursue values aligned investing.
 Increasing interest in self-directed retirement accounts is also facilitating this shift.

-How to Start Investing in the Regenerative Economy When You’re NOT Wealthy
+How to Start Dabbling in Regenerative Finance When You’re NOT Wealthy

 I’ve spent a lot of time over the past seven years learning how to be a DIY non-accredited regenerative investor outside of the stock market.
 Along the way I’ve encountered other bold, frustrated, pioneering people like myself, who were also ready to break free of Wall Street and start applying their most powerful lever – their $$$ – to bring about the change they want to see in the world.
 So it certainly can be done.